World risk and adaptation futures (2018 - 2020)

 Risk practitioners and political decision makers need to consider the expected changes in climatic and social risk factors when trying to assess the level of risk in a particular future point in time.
 Policy makers and practitioners have to answer to their electorates: Their communities and employees care deeply about these dimensions that affect their lives now and in the future.
 Their decisions need to be informed about future demographic change, e. g. where and how people live in rural and urban areas.
 Factors such as land use conversion or industrialization have a substantial influence on the future trajectories and patterns in exposure.
 This is especially true in highly dynamic developing countries and emerging economies.
 Likewise, changes for instance in social protection systems or insurance regimes will greatly influence future levels of vulnerability.

 Decision makers and practitioners in UN processes — implementing the SDGs, Paris Agreement, Sendai, the New Urban Agenda — and at the regional, national, and municipal level require new information on future risk trajectories and about the exposure of people or assets.
-And they need to know about the futre vulnerabilities of these values to disruption stressors including climate stress.
+And they need to know about the future vulnerabilities of these values to disruption stressors including climate stress.

 In spite of this pressing need, decision makers often do not get the full picture about future risk trends and adaptation pathways.
-This is in part because science that supports decision making focuses on modeling and projecting future trends in environmental hazards, such as sea level rise or cyclone activity and tends to neglect social and economic dimensions.
+This is in part because science that supports decision making focuses on modelling and projecting future trends in environmental hazards, such as sea level rise or cyclone activity and tends to neglect social and economic dimensions.

 The Summer Academy programme jointly organized by United Nations University’s Institute for Environment and Human Security and Munich Re Foundation, in partnership with the UNFCCC, is helping close this policy-practice-knowledge gap.
 Starting with the question “What do decision makers in policy and practice need to know about risk and adaptation futures?”, each partner contributes to the unique environment of the summer academy for generating science and knowledge contributions back into policy and practice.